Skip to main content

 Bottom Line: When comparing Windstream (Kinetic) and WOW!
 Internet, the best choice depends heavily on your location and internet needs.
 Windstream (Kinetic) offers Fiber/DSL technology with speeds up to 2 Gbps starting at $25/mo, while WOW!
 Internet delivers Cable service reaching 1.2 Gbps from $20/mo.
 Both providers serve distinct markets with different strengths and limitations.

 Windstream (Kinetic) is best for: Rural users in Windstream fiber areas.
 WOW!
 Internet excels at: Midwest/Southeast users wanting affordable cable.
-Your final decision should factor in local availability, speed requirements, budget constraints, and whether you prefer contract flexibility or the specific technology each provider offers in your area.
+Your final decision should factor in local availability, speed requirements, budget constraints.
+Whether you prefer contract flexibility or the specific technology each provider offers in your area.

 Head-to-Head Comparison